 It is available at visitcoachingcommunity.com.
 Training is also required to become a trained visit coach (see below).

 On-site, arranged with each site to include visit coach trainees and their supervisors.

 Most Visit Coaching/Family Time Coaching programs are providers on contract with the public child welfare agency, typically in individual counties.
 Some locations implemented Visit Coaching within the child welfare office, training staff who had formerly supervised visits.

 Number of days/hours:

-Visit Coaches receive a 2-day training program provided by Marty Beyer, PhD or Auguste Elliott, PhD followed by one day of group supervision where coaches present their families and refine their approaches; the developer is also available to continue to provide supervision by teleconference and to support the implementation team at each Visit Coaching site.
-Continuing support through teleconference is available.
+Visit Coaches receive a 2-day training program provided by Marty Beyer, PhD, or Auguste Elliott, PhD, followed by one day of group supervision where coaches present their work with families and refine their approaches.
+Dr. Beyer & Dr. Elliott are also available to continue to provide supervision for coaches by video conference and to support the implementation team at each Visit Coaching site.

 Relevant Published, Peer-Reviewed Research

 Fischer, S., Harris, E., Smith, H. S., & Polivka, R. J. (2020).
 Family Visit Coaching: Improvement in parenting skills through coached visitation.
 Children and Youth Services Review, 119, Article 105604. https://doi.org/10.1016/j.childyouth.2020.105604